 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

-If you ever find yourself feasting with an Armenian family on home-cooked meals, you’ll see the table filled with a large variety of colorful dishes, containing vegetables (eggplants mostly), grains, and herbs.
-The extensive use of these products is explained by the early appearance of agriculture.
+If you ever find yourself feasting with an Armenian family on home-cooked meals, you’ll see the table filled with a large variety of colorful dishes.

 Here are the 25 most famous Armenian foods and drinks passed down from generation to generation.